Mike McClure

-McClure got his start in Stillwater, Oklahoma, and would hang out and play music at the notorious "Farm" with other Red Dirt artists such as Bob Childers, Tom Skinner, and Scott Evans.
+McClure got his start in Stillwater, Oklahoma at The Wormy Dog Saloon and would hang out and play music at the notorious "Farm" with other Red Dirt artists such as Bob Childers, Tom Skinner, and Scott Evans.
 After forming The Great Divide with J.J.
 Lester, Scotte Lester, and Kelley Green in 1992 and contributing to six studio albums and one live two-part album, McClure set out to do his own thing.

 In 2002, while still a member of The Great Divide, he released Twelve Pieces, his first solo album.
 When Mcclure initially formed his own band, it featured Les Paul Clanton on bass and Rodney Pyeatt on guitar.
 Both went to do other projects.
 After recruiting Tom Skinner (bass) and Eric Hansen (drums), McClure had his band together.
 In 2004, The Mike McClure Band released their first album Everything Upside Down, a hard-hitting rock album.
 McClure often uses the quote that his new band is "twice as loud, and half as popular."
 Since the first album, the band has put out seven more albums, including the 2004 collaboration with the Burtschi Brothers of Norman, Oklahoma.
 After the death of Tom Skinner in July 2015 and the departure of Hansen, the band took on its current look.

 As a songwriter and producer, McClure has collaborated with many other Red Dirt artists.
 He has become the permanent producer for Cross Canadian Ragweed.
 Usually contributing also as a songwriter, he has produced five of their seven studio albums, jokingly earning him the title of "prodouchebag".
-McClure has also produced albums by other artists around the scene such as Stoney LaRue, Jason Boland & the Stragglers, Scott Copeland, Johnny Cooper, Whiskey Myers, and the Turnpike Troubadours.
+McClure has also produced albums by other artists around the scene such as Stoney LaRue, Jason Boland & the Stragglers, Scott Copeland, Johnny Cooper, Whiskey Myers, Katie Butts and the Turnpike Troubadours.

 In 2011, McClure produced and recorded with The Damn Quails, releasing "Down the Hatch" in October 2011.

-In 2014, McClure produced and recorded The Chris Brazeal Band, releasing their third album A Heart Like Yours in September 2014.
-He appears on their cover of Hal Ketchum's "Small Town Saturday Night".
+Produced with Chance Sparkman.

-On February 27, 2022, he was inducted into the Oklahoma Music Hall of Fame.
+On February 27, 2022, he was inducted as a solo artist into the Oklahoma Music Hall of Fame and again on April 12, 2025 as a member of The Great Divide.